CyberSource/cybersource-plugins-oraclecxcommerce/documentation/payment-services/credit-card.md

 - Credit card payments using [Microform v2](https://developer.cybersource.com/api/developer-guides/dita-flex/SAFlexibleToken/FlexMicroform.html).
 The transient token represents both card number (PAN) and CVV.
 Only token, card expiration date and masked card number going to be sent in a webhook request.
 - Payer Authentication (3D Secure)
-- Shopper can choose to save credit card as part of profile
+- Shopper can choose to save credit/debit card as part of profile
 - Subscribe to Network Token life cycle updates
 - Shopper can pay with a saved card